wolfrust/bannoti/docs/README.md

 **Bannoti cannot access your wallet**.
 It relies on public information to do it's thing.
 This means **your funds are safe.**

-**Bannoti respects your privacy.** It doesn't ask for any confindential information, just addresses.
+**Bannoti respects your privacy.** It doesn't ask for any confidential information, just addresses.
 They are stored offline in `assets/track.ini` on your computer.

 ---